 Top prospect Mitch Keller figures to make the full-time transition into the rotation this year, and it’ll be interesting to see how he adapts.
 He looked a bit overmatched in his first 11 starts in 2019, but he throws pretty hard, and has some excellent breaking stuff.
 He should also benefit from a rebound in batted ball luck: his .475 BABIP against was the third worst in MLB history, and he had a strong 3.19 FIP to go along with an elite 7.0% walk rate.
 There is reason to be bullish on Keller in the event he gets into the rotation from Opening Day, and we’ll be watching him closely.

 Trevor Williams, who will turn 28 this year, wasn’t able to emulate a stellar 2018 season, and profiles as a fastball-dependent bottom-of-the-rotation guy.
-Steven Brault is pencilled in as the 5th starter, but he’ll be pushed by free agent signee Derek Holland and recent Tommy John recoveree, Chad Kuhl
+Steven Brault is pencilled in as the 4th starter with Archer out, and the 5th spot (which will likely see limited starts in the shortened season) will be split or fought for between veteran Derek Holland and recent Tommy John-returnee Chad Kuhl

 Keone Kela slid into the closer role after Felipe Vazquez’s suspension last season, and didn’t look out of place in the least.
 He is a high velocity thrower with a reliance on a four seamer and a cutter, but he’ll need to develop something off-speed if he wants to truly enter the elite.
 He doesn’t really have anyone pushing from below; Kyle Crick strikes batters out, but also gives up too many home runs.
 Michael Feliz might be a decent in-house option if Kela falters, but there isn’t really a baked-in solution.